'Cop on a Rooftop' fundraising event set for Friday at Dubuque Dunkin' Donuts

 Special Olympics Iowa is a statewide nonprofit organization that provides high-quality training and competition for children and adults with intellectual disabilities.

-Customers will receive a free donut coupon from participating Dunkin’ Donuts stores when they make a donation to Special Olympics.
+Customers will receive a free doughnut coupon from participating Dunkin’ Donuts stores when they make a donation to Special Olympics.
 The event will be held at 22 Dunkin’ Donuts locations in Iowa.